esp/esp-js/ReadMe.md

 Object resolution is done via :

 * `container.resolve(identifier:string [, ...dependencyOverrides]);`
-  This simple builds the object registered with the given `identifier`;
+  This simply builds the object registered with the given `identifier`;

 ## Example

 Below we have 2 simple classes.
 `Parent` takes `Child` as it's dependency.
 `Child` is registered with the identifier 'child' and `Parent` with the identifier 'parent'.
-Additionally the parent registration denotes via it's [dependency list](#the-dependency-list) that it takes the `Child` as a dependency.
+Additionally the parent registration denotes via it's [dependency list](#the-dependency-list) that it requires a `Child` instance as a dependency.

 ``` javascript
 class Child {